 Performance and evaluation

 For testing the feedback loop performance, I built an injection transformer based on a design from EEVBlog forum members.
 The transformer was constructed by winding twisted pair wire around a high-permeability core.
 This allows a low-level signal to be injected with isolation over a wide range of frequencies.
-The technique I used for measuring the feedback loop is documented in Texas Instruments application note AN-1889.
+The technique I used for measuring the feedback loop is documented in a Texas Instruments application note .
 After making connections to my oscilloscope’s function generator and inputs, I used its frequency response program to generate a Bode plot of the feedback loop response.
 The dynamic range using an oscilloscope is not great; once the difference between channels is over 30 dB, the noise becomes too much to be useful, but the result is still useful near the crossover region.
 The script I used set a target crossover frequency and phase margin of 12 kHz and 60°, and the measured values were 12 kHz and 50°.

+I don’t have an electronic load, so I also designed a simple circuit board with switches and resistors to step the load for faster, repeatable evaluation.
+Each switch on this board adds a branch with two 1 W 68 kΩ resistors in parallel, so the output current at 170 V can be adjusted from 0–50 mA in 5 mA steps.
 Using the switchable load board, I made efficiency measurements by recording source and load power levels while stepping the load.
 The converter is capable of 85–90% efficiency over a wide range of input voltage and output current.

-Project logs for the design and evaluation of the converter are on hackaday.io.
+Original project logs for the design and evaluation of the converter are on hackaday.io.